JBA-12/Advanced_SQL/README.md

 # Advanced_SQL

-This the work did as part of the Assignment of Introduction to DBMS II course.
+This the code written as part of the Assignment of Introduction to DBMS II course.

+In this, the Database Queries are Accessed and Executed using JDBC.